-Joining residents was Olympic gold medallist Mahe Drysdale, who spoke at the event, sharing the story of his road to success, and offering sporting and training tips.
+Joining residents was Olympic gold medallist Mahe Drysdale.
+He spoke at the event, sharing the story of his road to success, and offering sporting and training tips.

 People were also able to try their hand at new sports, and to shoot, row, cycle or kick for prizes.

 Ivan Aplin, immediate Past President of Cycling New Zealand Road and Track, said it had been a great event.

 "I thought it was a really good day, and a good opportunity for people," he said.

 "Napier's in pretty good heart in terms of what they're trying to do."

 Adults and children had enjoyed giving futsal a go, and trying their best on the two types of bikes available - the stationary watt bikes, or track bikes around a course.

 Napier mayor Bill Dalton said it was a good opportunity for council to showcase their projects.

 The day was also about consultation with the public, he said, who enjoyed a glimpse of the future - with the council offering a range of information on the various council sporting projects either underway, or proposed.